 You have to compress your images.

-Small images help your website load faster and website load speed is a ranking factor that Google uses to decide who to spotlight in the top search results.
+Small images help your website load faster and website page speed is a ranking factor that Google uses to decide who to spotlight in the top search results.

 If you are loading in photos that measure in MEGAbytes, your website is going to run slow as molasses.
 And Google isn’t going to serve you up in search.